regen-network/testnets/algradigon-1/proposal-information/dariengap-upgrade-info.md

-# Papua software upgrade details and voting instructions.
+# Darien Gap software upgrade details and voting instructions.

 The second software proposal is titled "Darien Gap Upgrade".
 This upgrade will be applied on 7th Feb, 2020 at 09:00UTC.
 This proposal proposes to switch the working binary to v0.5.3.
 This release can be found here:- https://github.com/regen-network/regen-ledger/releases/tag/v0.5.3